 - Critical stakeholders, including advocates, caregivers, and youth

-Up to 800 attendees are expected to participate in the event.
+Over 800 attendees participated in the event.

 The Children's Bureau (CB) is committed to advancing efforts that prevent maltreatment and strengthen families' abilities to nurture and provide for their children's well-being.
 CB's vision is that child welfare will become a prevention-oriented, community-driven system that ensures families can thrive, reduces unnecessary family disruption, and keeps children in their communities whenever possible.
 Data analysis, research, program evaluation, performance measurement, and CQI are critical to achieving this vision for a more preventive system with more effective services that can ensure safety, permanency, and well-being for children, youth, and families.

 The Evaluation Summit offered a unique opportunity for partners from child welfare systems and the research community interested in Leveraging Data and Evaluation to Strengthen Families and Promote Well-Being.
 Participants discussed practical, ethical, and methodological dilemmas that accompany efforts to conduct analyses, research, evaluation, CQI, and apply findings to improve child welfare services and inform goals for the future at the local and national levels.

 The purpose of the Evaluation Summit was to strengthen the use of data and evaluation in child welfare; disseminate information about effective and promising prevention and child welfare services, programs, and policies; and promote the use of data and evaluation to support sound decision-making and improved practice in state and local child welfare systems.